forcedotcom/SFDX-Data-Move-Utility/README.md

-or stuff are related to the client environment, so carefully reading the documentation as well as an examination of the [target CSV files](https://help.sfdmu.com/full-documentation/reports/the-target-csv-files) will save your time waiting for our response.
+or stuff are related to the client environment, so carefully reading the documentation as well as an examination of the [target CSV files](https://help.sfdmu.com/full-documentation/reports/the-target-csv-files) before opening a bug will save your time waiting for our response.

 ----
 ## Introduction: